apimap/helm-charts/charts/apimap-portal/VALUES_SUMMARY.md

 ## Configuration

-The following tables list the configurable parameters of the Apimap.io API chart and their default values.
+The following tables list the configurable parameters of the Apimap.io Portal chart and their default values.

 ### URLs